SWENG-2021-G27/csv-to-json-har/README.md

 # csv-to-json-har

 ### Prerequisites
-To run this project, you need the following installed on your machine:
+To follow this installation guide you should have the following:
+- A terminal emulator and command line shell (e.g. PowerShell, Bash)
 - Python 3
 - GNU Make
+- A connection to the internet

-Other dependencies are listed in the Makefile.
+Other dependencies are listed in the Makefile but you don't need to know about them to use the software.

 ### Installation